yogurtsyum/dtesterhelper/README.md

 # DTesterHelper
 Search for Discord bugs from within Discord.

-This is not updated to work with the Phabricator system.
+This is not updated to work with the Phacility system.